databricks/terraform-provider-databricks/docs/resources/notebook.md

 #### - `format`:
 > **(Required)** This specifies the format of the file to be imported.
-By default, this is SOURCE.
-However it may be one of: SOURCE, or DBC.
+This resource currently only supports SOURCE.
 The value is case sensitive.
 >SOURCE is suitable for .scala, .py, .r, .sql extension based files, HTML for .html files, JUPYTER for .ipynb files,
 >and DBC for .dbc files.
-Though the API supports HTML and JUPYTER currently we do not support them as identifying DIFF is
+Though the API supports DBC, HTML, and JUPYTER currently we do not support them as effectively
->quite challenging.
+>identifying DIFF is currently not feasible.

 ## Attribute Reference